Braised new potatoes

 • Slice your spuds in half and place them cut-side down in a large shallow skillet with a lid.

-• Add good dollop of butter, a couple cloves of garlic and half a teaspoon of salt; a few sprigs of thyme and oregano.
+• Add a good dollop of butter, a couple cloves of garlic and half a teaspoon of salt; a few sprigs of thyme and oregano.

 • A slither of jalapeno would not go amiss in my book; or spicy peppadew oil[6].

-• Add 4 TBSP of chicken stock.
+• Add a few tablespoons of chicken stock.

 • Boil for about fifteen minutes; then remove the lid and braise further until the water has steamed off.